2026 National climate change risk assessment

 Sectors relying on the natural environment

-For sectors whose economic productivity is directly linked to the natural environment, and so will experience more direct impacts of climate change than other sectors of Aotearoa New Zealand’s economy.
-This includes the primary industries (livestock agriculture, horticulture, fisheries and forestry), tourism, and energy.
-The primary industries and tourism make up a large portion of Aotearoa New Zealand’s economy.
-This domain has particular links to the natural environment domain, the Māori domain, and the economy domain.
+This domain focuses on sectors whose economic productivity is directly linked to the natural environment, as they will experience more direct impacts of climate change than other sectors of Aotearoa New Zealand’s economy.
+This includes the primary industries (pastoral agriculture, horticulture, fisheries and forestry), and tourism.
+This domain has particular links to the natural environment domain, the te ao Māori domain, and the economy and finance domain.

 Ngā mea hirahira o te ao Māori | Things of importance in te ao Māori